Accredited Audit Certificate Program

 1. Describe the purpose of a business continuity management system (BCMS), of BCMS standards, of management system audit and of third-party certification

 2. Explain the role of an auditor to plan, conduct, report and follow up a BCMS audit consistent with ISO 19011 and ISO 17021 where appropriate

 3. Plan, conduct, report and follow up an audit of a BCMS to establish conformity with ISO 22301 and consistent with ISO 19011

-4. Take the DRI International CBCA/CBCLA and The International Register of Certificated Auditors (IRCA) qualifying examinations
+4. Take the DRI Audit Examination - ISO 22301 - and the International Register of Certificated Auditors (IRCA) Examination

 - Auditing basics

 - Determining choices